thomasthetechengine/http-home-assistant/README.md

 If you want the server to auto restart after a crash / error, install forever `npm install forever -g`

-Then to run the server, in your CLI, type `forever.`
+Then to run the server, in your CLI, type `forever .`